armchair-traveller/o1-homes/README.md

 After of which you can preview the production build with `npm run preview`.

 > This specific app uses static adapter as it is frontend focused.
 There're fullstack adapters available as well.
 Check out [the docs](https://kit.svelte.dev/docs/adapters) for more info.

+## Seeding data

+To seed data, fill in your Fauna API key for `const WRITE_KEY` in `scripts/mock/seed.js`.
+Run `npm run seed`.
+It uses Node experimental `fetch` so you will need at least v17.5 to run it.
+It will seed the data (`mock-homes.json`) to the database.